 - Amniotic Fluid Leakage

-It’s less than a years time you may need to take a break from running.
-If your body’s telling you not to run then you shouldn’t.
-Running never felt good during either of my pregnancies so I resorted to lots of walking, elliptical and pilates.
+Let’s be real…if your body’s telling you not to run then you shouldn’t.
+Running never felt good during either of my pregnancies so I resorted to walking, elliptical and Pilates.